 The formal Orientation period — from the time you arrive on campus until classes begin — is the first step in your collegiate career.
 Orientation is designed to familiarize new students with the Sweet Briar campus and community while giving you time to unpack, relax and connect with classmates.

 In the fall, you should arrive on campus on the Saturday in August before classes begin on the following Thursday.
 During these first few days, you will be exposed to campus life; you will register for classes, tour the library, become familiar with academic standards and pledge the Honor Code.

 In the spring, new students will arrive on a Monday and classes will begin on that Wednesday.
 Please see the link below for the most recent Orientation schedule.

-To view the At A Glance Orientation schedule click here.
-This schedule provides you with a brief overview of the sessions and programs planned for you throughout the week before classes start.
+- Fall 2014 At A Glance Orientation schedule.
+This schedule will provide you with a brief overview of the sessions and programs planned for you throughout the week before classes start.

-To view the Family Schedule for Orientation click here.
-This schedule shows all the sessions and tours planned for family members on the first day of Orientation
+- Fall 2014 Family Orientation Schedule.
+This schedule shows all the sessions and tours planned for family members on the first day of Orientation.